pandel/docker-mediadrop/README.md

 # Docker-Mediadrop
-####Mediadrop on Docker with separate Nginx, uWSGI, and MariaDB containers
+#### Mediadrop on Docker with separate Nginx, uWSGI, and MariaDB containers

+#### This fork is based on the work of https://github.com/nmarus/docker-mediadrop

 ### Requirements:

-- docker 1.8.x
+- docker 19*
-- docker-compose
+- docker-compose 1.26*

 ### Container Descriptions:
 This application makes use of docker containerization.
 This is accomplished across 4 containers.

 Their descriptions are outlined as follows:

-1. *mediadrop-uwsgi* - Based in debian:jessie.
+1. *mediadrop-uwsgi* - Based in debian:buster.
 On first start it checks if mediadrop has been and installed.
 If not, it will:
     * Clone the mediadrop repo from github this build was based on
     * Activates python virtual enviroment
     * Installs mediadrop from source